Matt21RR/TreeEngineVN/README.md

 The frontend mode is used for general prupose game development

-The backend mode is intended for specific visual novel development (include some development tools)(requires use of a backend server).
+The backend mode is intended for specific visual novel development (include some development tools)(requires use of a backend server that will be included with a game example soon).

 ## Why this project exists